iterorganization/Waveform-Editor/docs/source/training/training.rst

       #.
 If no tendency ``type`` is provided, it will be considered a linear tendency by default.
       #.
 If no start value e.g. ``from`` is provided, it will try to match end of previous tendency.

-      Try to replicate the waveform in the previous exercise using this shortform notation.
+      Replicate the waveform in the previous exercise using this shortform notation.

    .. md-tab-item:: Solution